 Modular by Design: The Promise of Prefab for Expressive Design

-Designers are pushing the perceived limitations of modular construction as a way to build efficiently and safely while preserving time, cost, and materials.
-Explore prefab modular design for three residential high-rise projects in Los Angeles.
+Designers are pushing the perceived limits of modular construction to build efficiently and safely while preserving time, cost, and materials.
+Explore prefab modular design for residential high-rises in Los Angeles.

 March 11, 2022 |